 Below: The calyx of the flower is very short with 5 heart shaped yellow-green sepals that are placed in-between the five petals.

 Below: 1st photo - The roundish opposite pairs of leaves are what has given the plant its specific name and some of the common names such as Herb Twopence.
 2nd photo - Stems are ridged.

-Notes: Eloise Butler had catalogued Moneywort in her plant index as present in the Garden area.
-It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+Notes: Eloise Butler had catalogued Moneywort in her plant index as present in the Garden area although the date is uncertain but in 1917 she noted moving 3 plants.
+Martha Crone planted it in 1933, '46, '47, and '48 and it was listed on her 1951 inventory of plants in the Garden at that time.
 The plant is not native to the United States, but introduced.
 In Minnesota it is reported in counties bordering the St. Croix River and then south along the Mississippi.
 It is potentially invasive and listed as a noxious weed by several states.
 In North America is is found in the eastern half of the continent and also on the west coast.
 Medicinal properties were inferred to this plant in early Herbals.